raajeshmani/Thought_Provocative_Journal/README.md

-# thought_provocative_journal
+# Thought Provocative Journal

-A new Flutter project.
+A Flutter based clean and minimalistic journal which allows you to tag emotions and people to events in your life for future analysis.

 ## Screens in this app